CPEP: Contrastive Pose-EMG Pre-training Enhances Gesture Generalization on EMG Signals: Experiments and Results

 \subsection{Gesture Classification Results}

-We assess the quality of EMG representations on both \textbf{in-distribution} and \textbf{unseen} gestures using the two evaluation protocols described earlier: zero-shot classification (ZS) and linear probing (LP).
+We assess the quality of EMG representations on both \textbf{in-dist.} and \textbf{unseen} gestures using the two evaluation protocols described earlier: zero-shot classification (ZS) and linear probing (LP).
 For comparative analysis, we compare our CPEP model against: (i) a supervised encoder–decoder Transformer called \textbf{PoseT} trained to regress poses directly from EMG; (ii) the supervised pose regression models (\textbf{emg2pose}, \textbf{Vemg2pose}, and \textbf{NeuroPose}) released with the \textit{emg2pose} benchmark \cite{salter2024emg2poselargediversebenchmark}; and (iii) a self-supervised MAE model pre-trained using EMG data only (\textbf{EMG-MAE}).
 For a fair comparison under linear probing, we freeze each baseline’s encoder and train a softmax linear head on top of its embeddings.
 For context, we include an \textbf{upper-bound} by linear probing Pose-MAE features, since the pose encoder serves as the alignment anchor.

 Figure~\ref{fig: res} presents a summary of the experimental results.
+Since supervised baselines do not support zero-shot (k-nearest neighbor) classification in the embedding space, we report only their LP results.
 We report macro accuracy (mean per-class accuracy) to account for class imbalance across gestures.
 We omit standard deviations over random seeds because they were negligible relative to the performance gains.
 CPEP outperforms all baselines in terms of accuracy under both linear probing and zero-shot settings.
 Remarkably, zero-shot classification on unseen gestures achieves performance comparable to linear probing, without requiring any additional task-specific training.
 Furthermore, our zero-shot CPEP approach exceeds the linear probing results of the baselines, highlighting its superior generalizability through contrastive learning.
 These findings support our claim that aligning EMG signals with high-quality pose embeddings enables effective generalization to unseen gestures.